mgharvey/seqcap_pop/README.md

 ### 2. Assemble reads into contigs (e.g., VelvetOptimiser)

 For population-level studies, I will typically use multiple individuals to make my assembly.
 This requires inputting reads from all of the individuals into the assembler simultaneously.
 You could also make your assembly from just a single individual (perhaps the one with the most reads, or the one which provides the best reference for some biological reason).
+More individuals require more memory (I typically have to run this step on high-memory cluster nodes).

 Any of various assembly programs can be used for this step (see Phyluce documentation).
 I typically use VelvetOptimiser, which is not part of Phyluce, but can be obtained [here](http://bioinformatics.net.au/software.velvetoptimiser.shtml).
 An example VelvetOptimiser command is: